Author – Shashank Singh

-Traditionally, we have always focused on rainwater sources (Paaler paani) like rivers, pond, wells etc. With modern technology, we can now access groundwater (Paatal paani) which is deep inside the ground.
-One must try to utilize the first one, and groundwater should be used during harsh summers or drought.
+Traditionally in Indian culture, we have always focused on rainwater sources (Paaler paani) like rivers, pond, wells,, etc. With the onset of modern technology, we can now access groundwater (Paatal paani), which is deep inside the ground.
+One must try to utilize the first one, and groundwater should be used during harsh summers or droughts.
 Ironically, our present society is doing just the opposite; we mostly use groundwater because either we have almost exploited other sources of water and have forgotten the practice of conserving rainwater!

 The dire facts about groundwater are absolutely alarming.
 Groundwater irrigation has been expanding at a rapid pace across India since the 1970s and now accounts for over 60% of the total area irrigated in the country.
 About 85% of the rural drinking water supply is being met from groundwater sources.

 According to Indian Agricultural Statistics, the most significant change in the groundwater scenario in India is that the share of borewell irrigation went up from a mere 1% during 1960-61 to 60% by 2006-07.
 The estimated number of wells and bore wells in India is now around 27 million, with bore wells accounting for more than 50%.